SKalt/aws_iam_actions/README.md

 # aws_iam_actions

-A scraper collecting the basic information of (very nearly[^1]) all the AWS IAM actions.
+A dataset of (very nearly[^1]) all the AWS IAM actions scraped from [the AWS reference docs](https://docs.aws.amazon.com/service-authorization/latest/reference/reference.html).

 ## Notes on copyright